CSOgroup/Lymphomoid-IF-pipeline/README.md

    `source /mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/bin/activate`

 2. Then you need to run the _cellDetection.py_ script, with the following required parameters:
-   * `--sample_names`: the name of the images for cell detection, it could be 1 or many, separated by a whitespace.
+   * `--sample_names`: a list of _ImageName_ of the images to process, it could be 1 or many, separated by a whitespace (see example later).
    * `--dir`: the path of the _Quantification_ directory
    * `--channel_info_path`: the path to the .txt or .tsv file containing information on the image channels.
 The values must be separated by tabs.
 In particular, the file must contain a _Channel\_name_ and a _Cellular\_location_ (Nucleus or Cytoplasm) column.